 +Amazing battery life

 – No USB-C port

-Don’t fall for its exterior look as its glossy reflective lid will confuse you, whether it’s a toy or a real Chromebook.
-It is built on a chassis that is supported by grey polycarbonate material, which consolidates its resistance against any impact or splash.
+Don’t fall for its exterior look, as its glossy reflective lid will confuse you, whether it’s a toy or a real Chromebook.
+It is built on a chassis supported by grey polycarbonate material, which consolidates its resistance against any impact or splash.
 Hence, young kids can easily use it without fretting a bit.
-Although this Chromebook is compact but due to its heavy-weight, it turns a little worry for tender kids.
+Although this Chromebook is compact, it turns a little worried for tender kids due to its heavyweight.

 Finally, all my reviews are done with subtlety and yet free from bias.
 My preference for the fastest Chromebook will be Google Pixelbook and Lenovo Yoga C630.
 Google Pixel Slate with 1.6 pounds without a keyboard is the perfect choice for the lightest Chromebook.
 My preferred Chromebook for best touchscreen, students, kids, and a cheap price will be HP Chromebook x2, Samsung Chromebook 3, Dell Inspiron 11, and Acer Chromebook 314, respectively.
 These Chromebooks are among the best Chromebook in 2020 for their versatility.

 The top Chromebook list is not yet to end as the technology is advancing every day, and more Chromebook will be added to the list.
 So if you want to share your opinion about this review on Chromebook or add anything up, please leave it in the comment section below.
 Thank you.